-257 Section 3a suggests that the error of VIS AMVs is substantially reduced when they are 258 assigned to a layer beneath their original height and section 3b demonstrates that the error of AMVs in all channels is reduced when a layer beneath lidar cloud top observations is 259 assigned to them.
-These results motivated a further investigation of how deep the 260 atmospheric layer is that AMVs represent and how this layer should be positioned vertically.
-261 262 To increase the sample size, this section uses dropsondes from all four T-PARC aircraft and 263 also special T-PARC radiosondes.
-The use of radiosondes also allows comparing AMVs at 264 altitudes of 100-500 hPa, whereas the section 3 only uses AMVs beneath 500 hPa.
+Section 3a suggests that the error of VIS AMVs is substantially reduced when they are assigned to a layer beneath their original height and section 3b demonstrates that the error of AMVs in all channels is reduced when a layer beneath lidar cloud top observations is assigned to them.
+These results motivated a further investigation of how deep the atmospheric layer is that AMVs represent and how this layer should be positioned vertically if no additional lidar information is available.
+To increase the sample size, this section uses dropsondes from all four T-PARC aircraft and special T-PARC radiosondes.
+The use of radiosondes also allows comparing AMVs at altitudes of 100-500 hPa, whereas the section 3 only uses AMVs beneath 500 hPa.

 VB2009 already compared VRMS differences between AMV winds and layer-averaged sounding winds for layers of different depth from the AMV height downward.
 Their results suggest that the treatment of AMVs as layer-averaged winds beneath their original height in data assimilation could lead to a significant improvement.
-This section intends to complement the study of VB2009 by testing different positions of the layer relative to the original AMV height and by investigating the effect on the wind speed bias in addition to mean VRMS differences.
+This section intends to complement the study of VB2009 by testing different positions of the layer relative to the original AMV height and by investigating the effect on the wind speed bias in addition.

-272 Assigning a layer beneath the original AMV height would result in a systematic height 273 reduction and may therefore also introduce systematic wind errors in case the height was 274 correct or too low before.
+Assigning a layer beneath the original AMV height results in a systematic height reduction and may therefore introduce systematic wind errors in case the height was correct or too low before.
 A larger averaging volume additionally leads to lower wind speeds.
-As data assimilation systems are particularly sensitive to systematic errors, we 275 investigate the wind speed bias in addition to VRMS differences and we shift the averaging 276 layers from 50 or 100 hPa above the AMV height to 100 hPa beneath.
-In case the averaging 277 layer would be beneath or partly beneath the ground, we use the lowest possible layer 278 279 instead.
-The intention for shifting the layer is to find the optimal position of the layer relative 280 to the AMV height and also to detect if the reduction of the difference is due to compensating systematic height errors by extending the layer to the correct height of the 281 282 AMV wind or to the fact that AMVs really represent a layer wind.
+As data assimilation systems are particularly sensitive to systematic errors, we investigate the wind speed bias in addition to VRMS differences and we shift the averaging layers from 50 or 100 hPa above the AMV height to 100 hPa beneath.
+Whenever the averaging layer would extend beneath the ground, we use the lowest possible layer instead.
+The intention for shifting the layer is to find the optimal position of the layer relative to the AMV height and also to detect if the reduction of the difference is due to compensating systematic height errors by extending the layer to the correct height of the AMV wind or to the fact that AMVs really represent a layer wind.

-The VRMS differences and the wind speed bias between AMV winds and layer-averaged sounding winds is shown in Fig. 7 for different layer depths (different line types) and as a function of the vertical offset of the center of the averaging layer relative to the AMV height.
-The line type with the lowest minimum indicates the optimal (or appropriate) layer depth concerning mean VRMS or wind speed bias and the position of this minimum on the x-axis the optimal (or appropriate) position of this layer relative to the AMV height.
+The VRMS differences and the wind speed bias between AMV winds and layer-averaged sounding winds is shown in Fig. 7 for different layer depths (different line types) as a function of the vertical offset of the center of the averaging layer relative to the AMV height.
+The line type with the lowest minimum indicates the optimal (or appropriate) layer depth concerning mean VRMS or wind speed bias.
+The position of this minimum on the x-axis indicates the optimal (or appropriate) position of the layer relative to the AMV height.
 The fact that the line with the lowest VRMS minimum is also the one with the lowest VRMS value at x=0 hPa in all panels indicates that the compensation of systematic height errors is not the main effect for the VRMS reduction.

-The results for IR AMVs above 499 hPa indicate that the lowest mean VRMS difference is reached when these AMV assigned to a 100 hPa layer centered ~20 hPa beneath their original height.
+The results for IR AMVs above 499 hPa indicate that the lowest mean VRMS difference is reached when these AMV are assigned to a 100 hPa layer centered ~20 hPa beneath their original height.
 Deeper or shallower layers both lead to larger differences.
 However, a 50 hPa layer centered 16 hPa beneath the original AMV height may be the best choice in case a low wind speed bias is particularly important.